marcoguerri/marcoguerri.github.io/_posts/2023-11-16-throughput-iscsi.markdown

 <br>

-This however takes into account only network I/O. In terms of CPU cycles of the `iscsi_trx` kernel thread, I am unclear what exactly is being done in that time (e.g. CRC calculation, but some quick tests indicate that there far more than that) and I'll have again to take a closer look into LIO source code.
+This however takes into account only network I/O. In terms of CPU cycles of the `iscsi_trx` kernel thread, I am unclear on what exactly is being done in that time (e.g. CRC calculation, but some quick tests indicate that there is far more than that) and I'll have again to take a closer look into LIO source code.
 Assuming that time is synchronous to the request.

-In order to decide how much time to attribute to every 2M operation, we need first to consider that the latency cost coming from the synchronous request handling by the drive needs to be aligned with the "real" IO size.
+To decide how much time to attribute to every 2M operation, we need first to consider that the latency cost coming from the synchronous request handling by the drive needs to be aligned with the "real" IO size.
-In fact, despite iSCSI is working with 2M blocks, the drive sees 1M requests:
+In fact, despite iSCSI working with 2M blocks, the drive sees 1M requests:
 ```
 Device            r/s     rkB/s   rrqm/s  %rrqm r_await rareq-sz     w/s     wkB/s   wrqm/s  %wrqm w_await wareq-sz     d/s     dkB/s   drqm/s  %drqm d_await dareq-sz     f/s f_await  aqu-sz  %util
 mmcblk0          0.00      0.00     0.00   0.00    0.00     0.00    0.00      0.00     0.00   0.00    0.00     0.00    0.00      0.00     0.00   0.00    0.00     0.00    0.00    0.00    0.00   0.00